nutedabb/pdsnd_github/README.md

 Intoduction to version control using git and github

 ### Description
-Describe what your project is about and what it does
+This project is on the use of version control

 ### Files used
 3 csv files: chicago.csv, washington.csv,new_york_city.csv